 Node settings are stored to non-volatile memory and may be configured using SensorConnect.
 This chapter describes the user-configurable settings.
+For details on thermocouple and resistance thermometer accuracy and resolution, See Appendix on page 47

 Figure 11 - Hardware Configuration Menu